munificent/craftinginterpreters/book/a-virtual-machine.md

 5.6, and finally subtract it from the result of the addition.

-Note how the result of the `OP_ADD` implicitly flows into being an operand of `OP_SUBTRACT` without either instruction being directly coupled to each other.
+Note how the result of the `OP_ADD` implicitly flows into being an operand of `OP_DIVIDE` without either instruction being directly coupled to each other.
 That's the magic of the stack.
 It lets us freely compose instructions together without them needing any complexity or awareness of the data flow.
 The stack acts like a shared workspace that they all read from and write to.